atlanhq/application-sdk/docs/SQL_APPLICATION_GUIDE.md

 The `SQLWorkflowMetadataInterface` class is responsible for fetching metadata from the database.
 This includes extracting schema, table, and column information, which can be useful for understanding the structure of the database.

-If you want to customize the metadata extraction logic, you can override the default `METADATA_SQL`, `DATABASE_KEY`, `SCHEMA_KEY`.

-`METADATA_SQL` defines the SQL query to fetch the metadata.
+If you want to customize the metadata extraction SQL, you can override the default `METADATA_SQL`. `METADATA_SQL` defines the SQL query to fetch the metadata.

-`DATABASE_KEY` defines the key to fetch the database name.

-`SCHEMA_KEY` defines the key to fetch the schema name.

 ```python
 from application_sdk.workflows.sql.metadata import SQLWorkflowMetadataInterface